matthewnicoletta/matthewnicoletta.github.io/_pages/resume.md

 * Phi Sigma Pi National Honor Fraternity

 **CU Times TRAILBLAZER 40 BELOW**
-Named a 2014 <a href='https://www.cutimes.com/2014/09/19/nicoletta-embraces-risk-for-solutions-that-resonate-t40b/?t=trailblazers-40-below&slreturn=20230708181619'>TRAILBLAZER 40 BELOW</a> by CU Times, the leading national credit union industry journal.
+Named a 2014 <a href='https://www.cutimes.com/2014/09/19/nicoletta-embraces-risk-for-solutions-that-resonate-t40b/?t=trailblazers-40-below&slreturn=20230708181619'>TRAILBLAZER 40 BELOW</a> by Credit Union Times, the leading national credit union industry journal.
 Recipients are credit union professionals under the age of 40 who have made an impact at their credit union or within the industry.
 Nominated by my peers for my creative problem-solving and team leadership.